Gamma-Associates-Ltd/meridian-docs/chart-format.md

 The chart format object contains fill and line formatting options used extensively throughout the chart.
 In some contexts only the fill or the line sections are actually used; this will be noted in the docs where appropriate.

 `fill` : [FillFormat](#fill-format)
-> Encapsulates a set of fill formatting options.
+> Fill formatting options

 `line` : [LineFormat](#line-format)
-> Encapsulates a set of line formatting options.
+> Line formatting options

 ### Fill Format

 `fillType` : [String](#fill-type)
-> The type of fill.
+> The type of fill

 `gradientType` : [String](#gradient-type)
-> The type of gradient.
+> The type of gradient

 `patternType` : [String](#pattern-type)
-> The type of pattern.
+> The type of pattern

 `color` : String
-> HTML hex color code (solid fill only).
+> HTML color code (solid fill only).

 `color1` : String
-> HTML hex color code (gradient or pattern fill only).
+> HTML color code (gradient or pattern fill only).

 `color2` : String
-> HTML hex color code (gradient or pattern fill only).
+> HTML color code (gradient or pattern fill only).

 `picture` : [PictureFill](#picture-fill)
 > Object.
 Encapsulates the image fill options.